621.1 Recognition of Student Organizations

 621.5 Recognition, Privileges, and Dissolution

-The University shall establish procedures for the official recognition, operation, and dissolution of a RSO.
-The official notice of University recognition of RSOs shall be known as the RSO charter.
+The University shall establish procedures for the official recognition, operation, and dissolution of an RSO.
+The official notice of university recognition of RSOs shall be known as the RSO charter.

-A RSO may petition the University for official recognition as a RSO upon a full disclosure of proposed activities and upon declaring the intent to comply with the language and spirit of this policy and the RSO charter.
+An RSO may petition the University for official recognition as an RSO upon a full disclosure of proposed activities and upon declaring the intent to comply with the language and spirit of this policy and the RSO charter.
 Such official recognition shall remain in effect for no more than 18 months.
-Previously-recognized RSOs in good standing must petition for recognition in subsequent academic years.
+Previously-recognized RSOs in good standing must register for recognition in subsequent academic years and are required to update their RSO documentation for review.

 The University shall establish procedures for pre-evaluation of the risks associated with any proposed RSO charter and/or activities; and for providing appropriate risk management and insurance measures.
 RSOs may be required to provide funds for all or part of the cost of insurance or other risk management expenses.